-Program Learning Outcomes Expected Performance Rat - - ting: Does not meet Meets N/A Comments Knowledge and ability to integrate theory, course Describe foundation of theory, philosophy and concepts Master knowledge across course content: content, philosophy, and ethical principles in A. Quantitative research B. Qualitative C. Instrumentation D. Research design Master in-depth knowledge in a substantive area Critique and integrate different perspectives including theoretical/ conceptual frameworks in the ongoing conduct of research Adhere to standards of integrity and apply ethical principles in use of human subjects in research Ability to apply skill in research operations, design, Conduct a literature search, critique, and synthesis, noting strengths, weaknesses, and analysis limitations, and gaps in the evidence Ability to work Use interprofessional skills in communication, collaboratively with interdisciplinary professionalism, shared problem-solving, shared decision making, and conflict resolutior research teams as a contributory member of multidisciplinary teams
+Program Learning Outcomes Expected Performance Rating: - Does not meet - Meets - N/A Comments Knowledge and ability to integrate theory, course content, philosophy, and ethical principles in research Describe foundation of theory, philosophy and concepts Master knowledge across course content: A. Quantitative Inteseaton B. Qualitative C. Instrumentation D. Research design Master in-depth knowledge in a substantive area Critique and integrate different perspectives including theoretical/ conceptual frameworks in the ongoing conduct of research Adhere to standards of integrity and apply ethical principles in use of human subjects in research Ability to apply skills in research operations, design, and analysis Study Design: Conduct a literature search, critique, and synthesis, noting strengths, weaknesses, limitations, and gaps in the evidence Ability to work collaboratively with interdisciplinary research teams Use interprofessional skills in communication, professionalism, shared problem-solving, shared decision making, and conflict resolution as a contributory member of multidisciplinary teams